 - Move fried onions and carrots to the side of the frying pan, increase heat to moderate high and add all chicken livers:

 - Fry livers stirring occasionally just until they all are cooked through, but not over cooked or they will get rubber.
 Then season with salt, ground pepper and ground nutmeg; mix well and set skillet aside to cool down a bit:

 - Grind skillet content together with the rest of the butter in meat mincer, food processer or blender (I’ve used meat minced):

 - Mix pate and taste, now it is a time to add more salt if needed; then mix in 1 or 2 tablespoons of cognac (if you decide to use it):

 - Move pate to the bowl, cover with plastic wrap and put to the fridge for 1-2 hours:

-- Then chicken liver pate is ready: you can serve it as is in a bowl with choice of flat breads or crackers before main course dish as appetizer or as a snack: Or spread on top of a bread toast: Or use pastry bag and arrange pate flowers on top of crackers:
+- Then chicken liver pate is ready: you can serve it as is in a bowl with choice of flat breads or crackers before main course dish as appetizer or as a snack: Or spread on top of a bread toast: This is a great meal if you are a prepper type of a person.
+This site is a good place to start.
+Or use pastry bag and arrange pate flowers on top of crackers: